You’ll never guess who I bumped into. Well, you might as you could well have bumped into them as well.

 I walk quite fast.
 People will tell me this in, it seems, the expectation that I haven’t noticed.
 I used to be told I was tall.
 Well thanks for the info.
 I know I am all but 6’3″.
 I am also aware that I walk fast, mainly by the fact that I pass most people when I’m out walking.

 I think the reason is that I have had dogs for most of my life and am the person who walked them in the main.
 Most dogs have a natural pace about half as fast again as the average bloke.
-As anyone who owns dogs will tell you, you tend to do things their way after a while.
+As anyone who owns dogs will tell you, you tend to do things their way after a while, although most owners stop short at pissing against any vertical object.

 I’ve had a delightful Schnauzer, then a Giant Schauzer, Old English Sheepdog, a Bouvier de Flandres and then another, my last dog so far.
 She died, or rather we got someone to kill her, early 2015 yet I still expect her to be at the door when I open it.